Flack74/BriWorld/README.md

 ### World Map Mode:
 1. Select "World Map" in game lobby
-2. Choose your unique paint color (6 options available)
+2. Choose your unique paint color (8 options available)
-3. Select mode:
-   - **FREE Mode**: No timer, guess any country you can name
-   - **TIMED Mode**: Choose rounds, then guess highlighted countries in 15 seconds with auto-zoom
-4. Type country names to paint them on the map
+3. Type country names to paint them on the map
-5. Watch the map auto-zoom to highlighted countries (TIMED mode)
-6. Compete to paint the most countries!
+4. Compete to paint the most countries!
-7. Click "Play Again" to restart or return to lobby
+5. Click "Play Again" to restart or return to lobby

 ## 🔧 Configuration